 Hope you are doing well.
-I attended Strategies for Success about a year and a half ago.
-The seminar has made an incredible impact in my business and my life.
+I attended Strategies for Success and the seminar has made an incredible impact in my business and my life.
 Thank you for all that Jon-Don and you do.

 At SFS you spoke about commercial cleaning and I was hoping to get some feedback about a job that we are trying to put in a bid for.
 I just found out about this opportunity.
 I wish I had more time but it is due today.
 Oh well, it is what it is.

 Anyway, a local university here in Phoenix is taking bids for carpet cleaning in its general services buildings which runs over 300,000 square feet!
 I am trying to put together a proposal.
 I am going to send you the link as well as the addendum link.
 If you have any advice, I would sure appreciate it.

 A Bit Intimidated by Paperwork